jdmonin/JSettlers2/doc/Readme.developer.md

         - Buildship 3.x runs on JDK 8 or newer, eclipse 4.3 or newer
     - Install
     - If prompted to restart Eclipse, do so
+- Eclipse preferences -> Gradle -> Gradle distribution: Specific gradle version: 5.6.4, or a 6.x  (6.4, 6.9.2 are tested)
 - Choose File -> Import -> Gradle -> Existing Gradle Project
 - Browse to the jsettlers git checkout's top-level directory (containing `build.gradle`)
 - Hit Finish